Welcome to Elm Class Years 3 & 4

 As always, we continue to encourage the children to read at home and to have their book signed by an adult at least 3 times per week.
 For every 4 weeks that your child has reached the home reading target, they can choose a small reward.
 There are lots of goodies on offer!

-This term, the reading record books will be checked every Thursday for our records.
+This term, the reading record books will continue to be checked every Thursday for our records.

 Keep up the good work and let us know if you have read a really good book!